 There are also other eye disorders or eye injuries which can give the illusion of multiple pupils.

-A wax statue of Liu Ch’ung exists in Ripley’s museums, such as the one in London.
+Liu Ch’ung is a man often cited as an example of a person with pupula duplex.
+A wax statue of Liu Ch’ung still exists in Ripley’s museums, such as the location in London.
 The statue contains the following caption:

 The Double-Eyed Man